Matsiya/phonegap-app-version/README.md

-#phonegap-app-version
+#Phonegap-app-version
-## Phonegap / Cordova plugin to get the application version number
+Phonegap / Cordova plugin to get the application version number